August 2, 2017

 If the other side talks extensively about better offers, you can present your BATNA as well to show that you are also comfortable walking away from the negotiation.
 However, you can reassert that despite your strong BATNA, you are at the negotiation table because you think the two of you can do better together.
 Likewise, you can present your BATNA if the other side is downplaying your ability to get a better deal.
 Telling the other side about a real offer, rather than threatening to walk and find something better, allows you to present your BATNA objectively (and powerfully) as a possibility.

 Using timing to manage a weaker BATNA

 Sometimes, even with diligent research and legwork, your BATNA is not very strong.
-While this weakens once source of power for you in the negotiation, you can try to buy yourself more time.
-Request extra time to think about the agreement on the table, and see if you can improve upon your BATNA or explore other alternatives in the meantime.
+While this weakens one source of power for you in the negotiation, you can try to buy yourself more time.
+Request a break to think about the agreement on the table, and see if you can improve upon your BATNA or explore other alternatives in the meantime.

 Want to learn more about leveraging alternatives in your upcoming negotiations or how to improve your negotiation skills?
 Contact Chuck Doran at 617-895-4026 or email@example.com for more information.